 - The patient has no alcohol on breath test and no withdrawal signs or symptoms.

 A scale has also been suggested to assess the severity of the alcohol withdrawal syndrome: the revised Clinical Institute Withdrawal Assessment for Alcohol scale (CIWA-Ar) .

 Medications for acute alcohol withdrawal

 - Benzodiazepines are the recommended drugs for detoxification.
-They have a slower onset of action and therefore are less likely to lead to abuse.
-A reducing dose of chlordiazepoxide over 5-7 days is commonly used.
+They have a slower onset of action and therefore are less likely to lead to misuse.
+A reducing dose of chlordiazepoxide over 5-7 days is commonly used .

 - Ideally, see the patient daily and dispense the medication daily.

 - You can check for alcohol on the breath or use a breathalyser to confirm that the patient is abstinent.